 A common issue is when the macarons turn out a bit too chewy.
-Why are your macarons so chewy when all of the other macarons you have eaten in your life haven’t been this way?
+Why are they so chewy when all of the other macarons you have eaten in your life haven’t been this way?

 Keep reading to learn about macarons as well as what you can do to try to avoid making them chewy.
-If you know why they turned out chewy in the first place, then it’ll be easier to keep from making the same mistakes twice.
+If you know why they turned out chewy in the first place, it’ll be easier to keep from making the same mistakes again.

 1 – Overbaking

-The most common cause of a macaron turning out too chewy is that it has been overbaked.
-Essentially, you might have kept your macarons in the oven just a bit too long if they are turning out much chewier than they should be.
+The most common cause of a macaron turning out too chewy is that it’s been overbaked.
+Essentially, you might have kept them in the oven just a bit too long if they are turning out much chewier than they should be.

 Normally, macarons are going to be just a bit chewy, but they shouldn’t be incredibly chewy.
 When things are turning out this way, it’s usually the result of a mistake with the baking process.

 You could have kept the macarons in the oven for too long as mentioned, but there could also be other issues that you need to consider.
-For example, you could have baked the macarons at too high of a temperature as well.
+For example, you could have baked them at too high of a temperature as well.

 Did you follow the recipe to the letter or did you accidentally make a mistake somewhere along the way?
-Perhaps you adjusted your oven five degrees higher than it should be?
+Perhaps you adjusted your oven five degrees higher than the recipe recommended?

 Sadly, you aren’t going to be able to go back and fix the mistake to make the macarons less chewy.
 Chewy macarons aren’t necessarily bad, though, but they might not be as good as others that you have had.

-You can still choose to eat the chewy macarons if you would like to, but if they turned out really strangely, then you might wish to discard them instead.
+You can still choose to eat them if you would like to, but if they turned out really strangely, you might wish to discard them instead.
 Just be honest about the situation and then make a decision on what to do accordingly.

 2 – Mixing Issues